+Certain ab exercises that recruit your transverse abdominis (TA) are crucial to the functionality of your core, so you can do these more often.
+They are crucial to your posture.
 Every time you take a step, climb a stair, reach overhead, cough or laugh so hard you cry, these lovely little muscles are kicking in.
 The problem is that we are not taught how to correctly and selectively strengthen the TA.
-Use these 4 ab exercises several times a week!
-Plus, download our Ab Rehab Guide.
+We can do this through neuromuscular training.

 BENT KNEE FALL OUTS